rapid7/insightconnect-plugins/trufflehog/help.md

 ## Troubleshooting

-This plugin does not contain any troubleshooting information.
+_This plugin does not contain any troubleshooting information._

 # Version History

+* 1.1.3 - Help updates
 * 1.1.2 - New spec and help.md format for the Hub
 * 1.1.1 - Fix issue where custom_regexes input field in Search action was not working
 * 1.1.0 - Update to v2 Python plugin architecture | Support web server mode